-Note: If you test for a (learner's permit or driver's license) and pass the required Knowledge test(s) and or Skills tests, the passing scores are only valid for six (6) months from the date the test was passed.
+If you test for a (learner's permit or driver's license) and pass the required knowledge test(s) and or skills tests, the passing scores are only valid for six (6) months from the date the test was passed.
 If the learner's permit and or driver's license has not been issued within this time frame, then you must retest to obtain the permit or license.

 The Commercial Driver's License (CDL)

 For information on CDL requirements (how to apply for a CDL, renewal of a CDL, etc.) please refer to the CDL Information page.